k0imet/repo/about.md

 - Co-Organized and Authored Challenges for AfricaHackon CTF Quals and Finals 2021

-- Authored Challenged for Tribe CTF 2021.
+- Authored Challenges for Tribe CTF 2021.

 - Led in Organization and Authored Challenges for CyberStars Tanzania 2021-22 Qualification and Final Round